capacitor-community/sqlite/README.md

 🚨 Since release 3.2.3-1 ->> 🚨

 The `initWebStore` and `saveToStore` methods have been added to the Web platform.
- - The `initWebStore` has been added to fix the issue#172
+ - The `initWebStore` has been added to fix the issue#172 and since then is `MANDATORY`
   ```js
   ...
   if(platform === "web") {